Common Interview Questions for Managers and Tips to Prepare

 Who will be my direct report?

-As you continue your job search, keep practising your interview questions and answers to help boost your confidence.
-For more help preparing for your interview for a management position, look at this course on Advanced Interviewing Techniques on Coursera.
+As you continue your job search, practice your interview questions and answers to help boost your confidence.
+For more help preparing for your interview for a management position, take a look at this course on Advanced Interviewing Techniques from the University of Maryland.

 Editorial Team